sprucelee/police-brutality/all-locations.md

 ### Protestors are quickly and violently pushed out of Lafayette Square | June 1

-The protestors were given no warning to leave, resulting in forceful removal and injuries to protestors
+The protestors were given no warning to leave, resulting in forceful removal and injuries to protestors via tear gas and flashbangs.

+tags: tear-gas, flashbangs
 id: dc-dc-3

 **Links**